Are you collecting data pebbles or insight rocks?

 Manually making sense of data pebbles is hard.

-Despite all the survey tools, research agencies & social media listening available to firms, too many client-related decisions still get made on the assumption – the views from some clients or last year’s research are still relevant to all clients today.
+Despite all the survey tools, research agencies and social media listening available to firms, too many client-related decisions still get made on the assumption – the views from some clients or last year’s research are still relevant to all clients today.

 Firms don’t need more data pebbles, they need some insight rocks.